whaleygeek/mb_acc/README.md

 on some distributions have a subtly different API.
 Thanks to Andy for helping me debug this on his Linux Mint 18/python 2.7.11 setup

+In particular, pyserial 3.0.1 has this bug in it, but pyserial 3.2.1 has the bug fixed.
+So, if you are using a pre-installed pyserial of around the 3.0.1 era, it's API is broken, and you should really update it to the latest version.